leanderlee/sudoku/README.md

 a `Solver` entity that manipulates the puzzle until it is in a solved state.

-I chose this approach compared to other approach because it separates the nitty-gritty rules about Sudoku into the `Puzzle` class, and the `Solver` just focuses on what to do when we are stuck (backtracking; see next section).
+I chose this approach compared to other approach because it separates the data access into the `Puzzle` object, and the nitty-gritty rules about Sudoku into the `Solver` class.
+This means that if we wanted, we could plug in an open source solver that has already been performance tested.

 The good thing with this design is that we can always expand `Puzzle` to be more useful by adding [more techniques](http://www.su-doku.net/tech.php).